Diffuse Reflection Diameter in Simple Polygons: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the LAGOS reviewers for helpful comments improving the presentation of the paper and the MIT-Tufts Research Group on Computational Geometry for initial discussions of the problem. \fi
+We would like to thank all reviewers for helpful comments improving the presentation of the paper and the MIT-Tufts Research Group on Computational Geometry for initial discussions of the problem.